Inside Revolut: Meet The Global Digital Bank’s Newest Team

 Revolut is out to democratise investing and is creating an A-team to get the job done.
-So, we headed to Revolut’s London HQ to find out what it’s like to work there and how they’ve created a smart, entrepreneurial team culture.
+So, we head to Revolut’s London HQ to find out what it’s like to work there and how they’ve created a smart, entrepreneurial team culture.

 Revolut is the future of banking.
 Headquartered in Canary Wharf surrounded by centuries-old legacy banks, Revolut is the maverick of banking.
 When you step into their offices, there’s a flurry of activity and not a single banker’s lamp in the place.
 Just one looming, oversized neon sign that defiantly says NEVER SETTLE.